logo for organic-pet-digest.com

 Dog Epilepsy Treatment Options

 Conventional medicine’s objective is to not necessarily cure dog epilepsy but to control it.
-And - surprise, surprise - all manmade medications, including the following two most commonly prescribed for dog epilepsy, come with a price of harmful side effects:
+And – surprise, surprise – all manmade medications, including the following three most commonly prescribed for dog epilepsy, come with a price of harmful side effects:

 • Phenobarbitol – Sedative and hypnotic effects, depression, overeating and overdrinking, impaired liver function, physical dependence to drug.
 May also trigger Status Epilepticus during withdrawals.